Zhenzhen ZHAO – Professor of Digital Marketing – email@example.com

 Idea crowdsourcing platforms have transformed the way in which companies involve individuals in the value co-creation process.
 In the form of innovation design contests, idea crowdsourcing adds value both to companies and individuals thanks to collective intelligence.
 Füller et al. (2011) highlight this phenomenon as “a renaissance among companies (p.
 261)”.
 According to the annual report of Eyeka (2016), one of the most developed third-party crowdsourcing platforms, top brands such as Coca-Cola, Hewlett-Packard, Ford, Johnson & Johnson have significantly increased the practice of crowdsourcing activity with important outcomes.

 Idea crowdsourcing platforms have developed rapidly and, although they have enormous potential, further exploration is needed.
 This article focuses on this new practice.
-The aim of the present study is to offer a consistent and tangible model that will be useful for companies, crowdsourcing platform developers, and crowdsourcing contributors to discover and investigate the potential of value co-creation.
+The aim of the present study is to offer a research framework that is useful for researchers, companies, crowdsourcing platform developers, and crowdsourcing contributors to discover and investigate the potential of value co-creation.

 In the next section, the initial concept of idea crowdsourcing is revised, followed by a proposition of a research framework by understanding idea crowdsourcing through four perspectives: phenomenon, platform, profits and prospects.